dondropo/simple_shell/README.md

 ### How to use

-After compile all .C's in this repository with gcc -Wall -Werror -Wextra -pedantic *.c -o hsh run hsh as an executable file, like this: ./hsh
+After compile all .C's in this repository with gcc -Wall -Werror -Wextra -pedantic *.c -o hsh\n run hsh as an executable file, like this: ./hsh